Delta-in-hub/cpython/Doc/howto/instrumentation.rst

 ``/usr/share/systemtap/tapset``), then these additional probepoints become
 available:

-.. object:: python.function.entry(str filename, str funcname, int lineno, frameptr)
+.. object:: python.function.entry(str filename, str funcname, str modulename, frameptr)

    This probe point indicates that execution of a Python function has begun.
    It is only triggered for pure-Python (bytecode) functions.

-.. object:: python.function.return(str filename, str funcname, int lineno, frameptr)
+.. object:: python.function.return(str filename, str funcname, str modulename, frameptr)

    This probe point is the converse of ``python.function.return``, and indicates that execution of a Python function has ended (either via